 The AARC is an open and welcoming Jewish community.
 Our membership is diverse and inclusive.
 We are Jewish and interfaith families, couples and individuals all from a wide variety of Jewish traditions, as well as non-Jews exploring Judaism.
 We are people with a variety of racial and ethnic heritages and sexual orientations.

-Community and participation define the spirit of our congregation – as members, we all share responsibility for nourishing it.
-In the coming year (2015/2016) we will be assisted by several rabbis, who will work with us to offer spirited musical services, and cultural and educational events.
+Community and participation continue to define the spirit of our congregation – as members, we all share responsibility for nourishing it.
 We also hold some Shabbat dinners and events in members’ homes, to foster deeper conversation and connection.

 Our culture encourages an open minded approach to Judaism.
 A core tenet of Reconstructionism is that “the past has a vote, not a veto.”
 AARC members actively explore and debate Jewish beliefs and practices, balancing a respect for traditional Jewish teachings with the responsibility to interpret them in the light of our contemporary values.
 We are affiliated with Jewish Reconstructionist Communities.